uguryavuz/omega-forlan/DOC.md

 ### Canonical forms and utilities

 - `genUnion : omegaReg list -> omegaReg`
-  Takes a list of ω-regular expressions and returns their left-associatied union.
+  Takes a list of ω-regular expressions and returns their left-associated union.
 Returns `emptySet` if the list is empty.

 - `toFinUnionPairs : omegaReg -> (Reg.reg * Reg.reg) list`
   We note that every ω-regular expression (in the infinite fragment) can be expressed as a finite union $\bigcup_{i} A_i B_i^{\omega}$, where $A_i$ and $B_i$ are regular expressions.
 This is a well-known result, e.g. refer to Theorem 3.2. in [[Perrin and Pin, 2004]](#references).
 Then, `toFinUnionPairs` returns the corresponding list of pairs of regular expressions  $(A_i, B_i)$ for a given ω-regular expression.